PBC48/ECE-3400-Fall-2018/docs/lab1.md

 ## Robot

-We built the robot with a chassis and two servos with wheels attached, and placed the Arduino on top.
-We also built in a 5v DC phone charging port to power the robot.
+We built the robot consisting of a chassis and two servos with wheels attached, and mounted the Arduino on top of the chassis.
+We also attached a 5V DC phone charging port to power the robot.
 Finally, we wrote a simple Arduino program for the robot to drive in a square.

 <figure>
     <img src="https://raw.githubusercontent.com/PBC48/ECE-3400-Fall-2018/master/docs/images/Code-robotDrive.PNG" width="300">